A2D: Anywhere Anytime Drumming: Preliminaries

 In this work, we addressed the task of detecting the drumsticks' tips by employing a pre-trained network which we fine-tuned on our dedicated dataset of people playing drums in the air or on a surface.
 As our dataset is comprised of natural images of people and everyday objects, taking such an approach with a pre-trained network reduced the training time significantly compared to training from scratch.
 The requirements in this work for the detection algorithm were speed, accuracy, and low memory and computational footprint, as the system is intended to run on a low-power device and not high-performance hardware such as GPUs.
 The chosen architecture was the small version of YOLOv5 \cite{yolo5}, for its relatively small footprint, high speed, and sufficient detection performance, also supported by the results on the COCO benchmark.
 The Yolov5's fast training and precision for small objects are due to daily improvements of the network, and the implementation of well-known architecture structures such as CSP-Darknet-53 \cite{CSPBackbone2020}, SPPF \cite{FSPP2015}, PANet feature extractor \cite{CSPPAN2018}, and a Yolov3 Head \cite{Yolov3}.
 We note that for the purpose of this work any off-the-shelf detection network with satisfying performances can be used instead of the YOLO network.

-As the YOLOv5 network is pre-trained for object detection on general images, we employed transfer learning methods \cite{shao2014transfer} to tune the network to our specific problem.
-The training has been done while all the layers but the last one were kept constant, and only the last "decision-making" layer was trained.
+As the YOLOv5 network is pre-trained for object detection on general images, we employed transfer learning methods on training stage to get the adapted weights faster, with less data , and to leverage the existing object detection power of the YOLO network.
+The training has been done on a GPU.
+The GPU hardware is stated in section 5.
 Before training, the images were re-scaled into $640\times 480$ pixels, as every smartphone nowadays is capable of recording videos with this resolution, which is enough for the neural network to detect the tips of the drumsticks.
 The videos were randomly divided into two groups $85\%-15\%$, where the first group was used for training and the smaller group for validating.